sporto/elm-tutorial/en/05-resources/03-players-list.md

     ]
 ```

-This view shows a list of users.
+This view shows a list of players.